WebAssembly/component-model/design/mvp/Concurrency.md

 `stream.write`s (of the writable end it `stream.new`ed) before exiting the task.

+*Any* of the threads contained by a task can call `task.return`; there is no "main thread" of a task.
+When the last thread of a task returns, there is a trap if `task.return` has not been called.
+Thus, *some* thread (either the thread created implicitly for the initial export call or some thread transitively created by that thread) must call `task.return`.

 Once `task.return` is called, the task is in the "returned" state.
+Calling `task.return` when not in the "started" state traps.

 ### Borrows